-- A. A person intending to purchase, construct, or acquire a radiation therapy system must submit an application to the commissioner 60 [90] days before initial construction or installation of a radiation therapy system - B. An application must be: - (1) submitted on a form prescribed by the commissioner; - (2) accompanied with the fee required under Minnesota Statutes, section - 144.121; and - (3) signed by the applicant or the applicant's designee.
+- A. A person intending to purchase, construct, or acquire a radiation therapy system must submit an application to the commissioner 60 days before initial construction or installation of a radiation therapy system - B. An applicant must: - (1) submit the application on a form prescribed by the commissioner; - (2) submit with the fee required under Minnesota Statutes, section 144.121; and - (3) sign the application.

 Subp.
 3. Additional information; when required.
-An applicant must submit additional information when requested by the commissioner to determine if the commissioner shall approve or deny the application or the registration will be modified or revoked.
+An applicant must submit additional information the commissioner deems necessary for evaluation of the application for registration.